jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

     \end{document}
 {% endlatex %}

-We can compute the probability of being in each one of the five states after the first coin toss by taking the cross product of the above vector and the state transition matrix:
+We can compute the probability of being in each one of the five states after the first coin toss by taking the product of the state vector and the state transition matrix:

 {% latex fig-04 %}
     \begin{document}